 - Healing our bodies: I am big into this, but I do have Dr. Alton’s book: The Survival Medicine Handbook: A Guide for When Help is Not on the Way I love essential oils, but that’s about all I can say or the FDA may shut down my website, enough said.

 - Hunting: oh my gosh, my nephew Collin is a hunting hero of mine, and they eat the meat they shoot.
 I still can’t believe that we once cut up the dead deer spread out on my kitchen table that Mark shot the first year we were married.
 I get the giggles thinking of it.

 - Knitting: As I said above, this is an awesome skill, just think about how we could use this with yarn that goes on sale.
 Or better yet, we can buy the soft awesome yarn from Janet’s Timber Creek Farm above.

 - Know your neighbors: I know I have talked about getting to know your neighbors.
 That guy down the street with a chainsaw may be your next best friend.
 Get together and make teams with people near you and exchange your skills and ideas.
 Trust me, we will need those people living near us after a disaster or unforeseen emergency.

 - Manners: I love hearing children say please and thank you.
 It’s hard when I see kids screaming back at their parents at the stores I frequent.
 It doesn’t happen often, but we do need to teach children to respect grown-ups, other people’s furniture, and school property.

 - Quilting: Do you remember your grandmothers using every scrap of fabric and hand-piecing them together?

 - Raising animals: the only animals we can have where I live are two pets.
 I couldn’t kill a chicken or goat to eat it anyway, but I have wonderful friends that have the skill and knowledge to do this.

-- Repurposing old clothes: I love some of my grandkids, they buy clothes from the thrift stores and cut them down by sewing them to fit family members, if necessary.
+- Repurposing old clothes: I love that some of my grandkids buy clothes from thrift stores and cut them down by sewing them to fit family members, if necessary.